IllyrianrA9/RemoteVREyeTracking/README.md

 After the accuracy test the participant will answer the demography & post study questions

-Pressing the Quit button, the application will close.
+Pressing the Quit button will close the application.